pnp/blog/content_to_be_cleaned/post/getting-started-with-azure-shell-and-pnp-powershell-with.md

 ![Azure Shell - doesn\'t support interactive
 login](https://techcommunity.microsoft.com/t5/image/serverpage/image-id/280443i78DB2E453BCA80E9/image-size/large?v=v2&px=999 "PnP PowerShell - cannot use Azure Shell.png")

-The \"-PnPManagementShell\" parameter is an option; this uses the device login method BUT will require you to navigate to another site/page to authenticate, including going back to grab the code -- then enter your login credentials further steps if MFA is enabled.
+The `-PnPManagementShell` parameter is an option; this uses the device login method BUT will require you to navigate to another site/page to authenticate, including going back to grab the code -- then enter your login credentials further steps if MFA is enabled.
 IMHO feels a bit